CleberSalustiano/AI_IFES/Estudo_Livro_Texto/ChapterOne.md

   how the aritmetical machine produces effects which appear nearer to thought than all the actons of animals.
   - Another discution is about difference between matter and mind
+  - Before thought about physical mind exist the establish the source of knowledge problem, and before some concepts like empiricism and thought line phylosophy reached the first theory of mind as a computational process.
+  - And in the final the philosophy helped AI in disticton between
+  - knowledge and action
   - So many philosophy discutions can be used in AI for made good AI's.